minnafeng/comp-370/my_little_pony/README.md

 ## Description
-Using the following dataset from Kaggle: https://www.kaggle.com/datasets/liury123/my-little-pony-transcript, I perform data analysis and network analysis on the transcripts of the show My Little Pony: Friendship is Magic.
+Using the following dataset from Kaggle: https://www.kaggle.com/datasets/liury123/my-little-pony-transcript, I perform most frequent word analysis and network analysis on the transcripts of the show My Little Pony: Friendship is Magic.

 ## Usage
 To compile the word counts for each pony and save them as a json file, run the following command: